-The most detailed description dealing with this meteorite was provided by the American geologist and meteorite collector Henry A. Ward (1834-1906), who travelled to Persia in an effort to see it and if possiblepossible, to obtain a specimen (Ward, 1899; 1901).
+The most detailed description dealing with this meteorite was provided by the American geologist and meteorite collector Henry A. Ward (1834-1906), who travelled to Persia in an effort to see it and if possible, to obtain a specimen (Ward, 1899; 1901).
 Ward's interest came to be after having met Nordenskiöld in Stockholm in 1898, who had shown him a piece of the meteorite.
 He claimed that Nordenskiöld had received it "from a returned Swedish servant (barber) of the Shah".
 However, according to specimen labels (Fig. 3) preserved at the Swedish Museum of Natural History, the source of the meteorite samples was Dr. Bertrand Hybenette (1846-1930), a Swedish dentist who for many years was employed as physician-in-ordinary to the Shah (Svenskt Biografiskt Lexikon, 1971).
 Hybenette had obviously passed on fragments of it to Nordenskiöld and the museum in Stockholm in 1883.
 According to Lindström (1884), the museum had in total 407 g of Veramin in its possession, listed as gift from the Shah of Persia.
 The mass available today is 347 g, arguably the second largest sample amount outside Iran (cf. Grady, 2000).

 Figure 3.
-Original specimen label, Swedish Museum of Natural History, representing a part of one of the larger sample masses outside Iran, "Meteor stone from the gardens of the Shah in Tehran.
+Original specimen label, Swedish Museum of Natural History, representing a part of one of the larger sample masses outside Iran.
+"Meteor stone from the garden of the Shah in Tehran.
 Hybennet 1883".
 Reproduced from original archival document.

 In Tehran, Ward had an encounter with the Shah (successor of the previous mentioned) and got the permission to remove a larger piece, ca 1.3 kg, that was used for analysis and his description of the meteorite (Ward, 1901), and from which fragments subsequently have been distributed to several museums in the world.
 According to a weighing carried out at the occasion, the total mass was 51.5 kg.
 In his paper, he reproduced a Persian text, which was found on a cardboard sign attached to the meteorite in the museum.
-There have been claims that the original text in Persian, mentioned by both Hedin and Ward, is was in the past noted as lost (Hassanzadeh, 1986, 1990).
+The original text in Persian, mentioned by both Hedin and Ward, was in the past noted as lost (Hassanzadeh, 1986, 1990).
 For this reason, Hassanzadeh (1986) used the translation of Ward (1901) and transcribed it back into Persian.
 One limitation of this approach is that retranslating an already translated text may compromise the authenticity and credibility associated with the original.
 Torabi (2010) was, however, able to get access to the original text in 2007, at the Golestan Palace (Kakh-e Golestan) Museum, Tehran, but did not provide a new transcription of it.
-However, we have found it The cardboard text is still- (June 2023) (Fig. 4) on display (June 2023) in the Golestan Palace

-(Kakh e Golestan) Museum, Tehran, Iran exhibited with the meteorite (Fig. 4).
-The translation of Ward (1901; carried out by a Mr. Edward Tyler, American consul in Iran), is given here [with omitted parts compared to the present cardboard, and our clarificationsclarifying interpretations, in square brackets]:
+The cardboard text is still (June 2023) on display with the meteorite (Fig. 4).
+The translation of Ward (1901; carried out by a Mr. Edward Tyler, American consul in Iran), is given here [with omitted parts compared to the present cardboard, and our clarifying interpretations, in square brackets]: